 The truth is, chiptune is still alive and well, and can still draw in millions of listens on Spotify and YouTube.

-If you’re looking to start creating chiptune-influenced music of your own, visit our free downloads page and grab your copy of Chiptune For Serum today.
+If you’re looking to start creating chiptune-influenced music of your own, this pack will give you a bunch of fun sounds to use.